-4 Best Period Tracker Apps in 2019
+The Best Period Tracker Apps of 2020

 What's the best period tracker app for you?
 In a world with literally millions of apps, it can be tough to know which period tracker suits your needs.
 Are you looking for an application on your phone or a period tracker online?
 Do you want to track ovulation, PMS symptoms, sexual health, or all of the above?
 How accurate is a period tracker app, anyway?

 Take a breath, ladies.
 We’re weighed the pros and cons of many, many of the applications out there.
 Here’s what we’ve found.
 Keep in mind that as we try more applications, we will keep adding to this list.